-Relevant Policy Analysis of Project Consistency ED-6.2 (formerly and in the FEIR, ED-7.2) Improve the actual and perceived image of the City through improved design standards, amenities, security, continuing public improvements and positive advertising campaigns.
+Table C- Consistency Analysis nalysis Policy # Relevant Policy Analysis for Project Consistency ED-6.2 (formerly and in the FEIR, ED- 7.2) Improve the actual and perceived image of the City through improved design standards, amenities, security, continuing public improvements and positive advertising campaigns.
 Development on the Property would occur pursuant to various design and development standards established in the SPA to ensure harmonious relationships between uses; e.g., standards regarding site planning, building massing, color and materials, building detailing, etc. These standards are more detailed than those currently included within the City Zoning Ordinance.
 ED-8.1 Identify target or niche industries or companies suitable for Carson looking for large areas of space, diversifying the economic base.
 The SPA allows for the possibility of outlet uses, which would serve as a regional draw to Carson, as well as attracting a significant tourist clientele.
 The outlets, proposed for PA 2, would occupy approximately 46 acres of land.
-ED-9.2 Encourage development of desired uses such as quality retail, restaurant uses, and entertainment in target areas The proposed modified Project's proposed commercial uses include regional commercial, neighborhood commercial, restaurants, commercial recreation/entertainment, and hotel uses, all organized in a visitor-oriented district.
-The proposed modified Project is of sufficient size to offer a range of such uses and support the anticipated inclusion of quality retail and restaurant uses.
-The proposed modified Project is located within the City at a highly visible location, one targeted for such development in existing plans.
-ED-10.1 (formerly and in FEIR, ED-11.1) Encourage the revitalization and cleanup of underutilized and contaminated land.
-The proposed modified Project would put to productive use a contaminated, former landfill/brownfield site, via site remediation through implementation of the RAP.
-ED-10.2 (formerly and in FEIR, ED-11.2) Maintain proper infrastructure levels and flexible financing options to encourage remediation and revitalization of brownfields.
-The proposed modified Project is a remediation and infrastructure project financed through a combination of public and private funds, and a series of private development projects financed by applicants and developed upon land currently owned by the Carson Planning Reclamation Authority.
+ED-9.2 Encourage development of desired uses such as quality retail, restaurant uses, and entertainment in target areas The proposed modified project's pProposed commercial uses include regional commercial, neighborhood commercial, restaurants, commercial recreation/entertainment, and hotel uses, all organized in a visitor-oriented district.
+The proposed modified project Development under this Specific Plan is of sufficient size to offer a range of such uses and support the anticipated inclusion of quality retail and restaurant uses.
+The proposed modified project-Project Site is located within the City at a highly visible location, one targeted for such development in existing plans.
+ED-10.1 (formerly and in FEIR, ED- 11.1) Encourage the revitalization and cleanup of underutilized and contaminated land.
+The proposed modified project-Development under this Specific Plan would put to productive use a contaminated, former landfill/brownfield site, via site remediation through implementation of the RAP.
+ED-10.2 (formerly and in FEIR, ED- 11.2) Maintain proper infrastructure levels and flexible financing options to encourage remediation and revitalization of brownfields.
+The proposed modified project-Development under this Specific Plan is a remediation and infrastructure project financed through a combination of public and private funds, and a series of private development projects financed by applicants and developed upon land currently owned by the Carson Planning Reclamation Authority.
 The project includes public financing mechanisms that could include, but are not limited to, community facilities districts and state and federal funding that may become available.
-ED-10.3 (formerly and in FEIR, ED-11.3) Understand and promote available land inventory and initiate strategies to develop balanced land use planning.
-The proposed modified Project would put to productive use a contaminated, former landfill/brownfield site, via site remediation though implementation of the RAP.
+ED-10.3 (formerly and in FEIR, ED- 11.3) Understand and promote available land inventory and initiate strategies to develop balanced land use planning.
+The proposed modified project-Development under this Specific Plan would put to productive use a contaminated, former landfill/brownfield site, via site remediation though implementation of the RAP.
 It would increase the amounts of housing and commercial activity within the City.
 Further, it would implement a mixed-use development with a mix/balance of uses that could serve as a model for mixed-use development.